BlockchainCommons/developer-web-site/_pages/csr.md

 * [**SSKR.**](/sskr/) Seeds are sharded with SSKR, which is a seed-sharding library that currently supports an expanded version of Shamir's Secret Sharing that allows for grouping of shares.
 * [**Envelope.**](/envelope/) SSKR shares of seeds are stored in Envelopes, which is a Smart Document format that allows for the storage of both the seed and related metadata and later allows the elision of some of that data if preferred by the holder.
 * [**GSTP.**](/envelope/gstp/) The Gordian Sealed Transaction Protocol uses Envelopes to allow secure, distributed, transport-agnostic communication between a user and a share holder.
 This could be an online server, but alternatively an offline storage mechanism such as a Java Card.
+* [**Gordian Depository.**](https://github.com/BlockchainCommons/bc-depo-rust) The Gordian Depository is Blockchain Commons' own Share Server, which uses the above specifications and a [specific API](https://github.com/BlockchainCommons/bc-depo-api-rust).

 The following example depicts the recovery of a seed complete with note and name, something possible thanks to the use of Envelope.